deepak4566/website/content/en/docs/concepts/workloads/pods/ephemeral-containers.md

-Disallowing ephemeral containers with RBAC could be an option if the feature is not needed and it is not possible to disable the feature completely.
-The KEP-277: Ephemeral Containers state the following about using RBAC to disable ephemeral containers.
+Disallowing ephemeral containers with RBAC could be an option if the feature is not needed and it is not possible to disable the feature completely. `KEP-277 Ephemeral Containers` state the following about using RBAC to disable ephemeral containers.

 Cluster administrators will be expected to choose from one of the